Home | BaltimoreBrew.com

 The $3.75 million cost overrun is all good, according to Bureau of Water Construction Chief Timothy Wolfe, because the contractor, Oscar Renda, originally wanted over $7 million in cost overruns, plus $1.4 million in interest.

-The EWO (extra work order) is less than 3% of the project’s overall price tag, Wolfe said, at a recent Board of Estimates meeting at which the overrun payment was approved.
+The EWO (extra work order) is a fraction of the $134 million price of the Druid Lake Finished Water Tanks project, Wolfe said, at a recent Board of Estimates meeting at which the overrun payment was approved.

 His upbeat assessment was enough for Council President Nick Mosby and Mayor Brandon Scott to laud the completion of the project’s first phase – to install massive underground water tanks to comply with new federal mandates.